What is Mindfulness?

 But the question arises why is mindfulness important and how can we use it more efficiently?

-To be fully aware of the present and being completely engrossed in it, a great amount of focus is required and when you achieve it you get numerous benefits.
+To be fully aware of the present and be completely engrossed in it, a great amount of focus is required and when you achieve it you get numerous benefits.
 The benefits include the rise in the level of focus and happiness which ultimately leads to decreased stress and sadness.

 Here are 10 things to remember before practicing Mindfulness if you are a Beginner.